jiholland/dotprofiles/README.md

 ## dotprofiles
-Minimalistic dotprofiles for zsh, bash and vim/nvim.
+Minimalistic dotprofiles for zsh, bash and nvim.
 - zprofile/zshrc is intended for macOS.
-- bash\_profile/bashrc is tested on RHEL 8.
-- vimrc should work fine for Ansible/yaml and Python coding and is compatible with neovim.
+- vimrc should work fine for Ansible/yaml and Python coding.

 Shell profiles provide:
 - colorization